 - AND THE BIGGEST RED FLAG: YOU ARE ASKED TO BANK WIRE FUNDS TO AN ESCROW ACCOUNT IN MEXICO (OR SOME OTHER COUNTRY) TO PAY FOR SOME SORT OF FEES AND/OR TAXES.
 THE TRUTH: The “escrow account” is fraudulent; the fees/taxes are fraudulent; once you wire the money you will never get it back.

-One of the more recent and vile timeshare resale frauds now proliferating is what we call the Mexico Escrow Scam or the Mexico Bank Wire Scam.
+One of the more vile timeshare resale frauds now proliferating is what we call the Mexico Escrow Scam or the Mexico Bank Wire Scam.
 Our weekly blog, The GateHouse, has covered this issue fairly extensively but it needs permanent discussion here since the problem has become an epidemic and the chances of victims ever recovering any of their lost money are slim to none.

 First, the WARNING: If you own a timeshare in Mexico and someone calls or emails you to tell you they can get you out of that timeshare or has a buyer for it (usually for as much as or more than you paid for it), put your tinfoil hat on.
 ESPECIALLY if/when you are asked to wire money to an escrow account in Mexico.
 This is a hot and very profitable scam running in Mexico, and if you send money you will never see it again.
 AND you will still own that Mexican timeshare.
 The part that really stings is that most of those scams seem to be operated by American and Canadian expats.
 DO NOT, we repeat DO NOT WIRE OR OTHERWISE SEND THEM MONEY!!!